How to Dry Water Under Laminate Flooring? (A Step-By-Step Approach)

 Step 1: Locate the Source of Water

 Water can be dangerous to laminate flooring.
-If it leaks under the flooring, it can blister the top layer, which can be sanded down and refinished.
+If it leaks under the flooring, it can damage the top layer.

 Step 2: Dry the Surface Moisture

-Water that accumulates on the outside surface of laminate floors needs to be removed as soon as possible.
+The outer surface of laminate flooring must be cleaned if water accumulates.
 It prevents moisture from soaking under your floorboards.

-Use a thicker cloth like a towel to quickly soak a spill.
+Use a thicker towel to quickly soak a spill.
 Place your piece of cloth directly onto the spill and allow it to soak without pushing it.

 Step 3: Utilize Large Fans or Dehumidifiers

 Try to dry your floor with fans and dehumidifiers.
-A dehumidifier will eliminate moisture from the air, while fans will improve air circulation and accelerate the drying process.
+A dehumidifier will eliminate moisture from the air.
+Fans will improve air circulation and speed up drying.

-Apart from speeding up the drying process, these two also help to prevent mildew and mold.
+Apart from speeding up the drying process, these will also help to prevent mildew and mold.

-It is smart to introduce a space heater or use an HVAC system to accelerate the drying process, which adds warmth and accelerates evaporation.
+Also, it is smart to introduce a space heater or use an HVAC system.
+This speeds up the drying process, which adds warmth and speeds up evaporation.

 Step 5: Dry the Wet Flooring